SACGF/shariant_docs/docs/integration/api/classification_post.md

 ## Evidence Operation

 Evidence part can be provided under one of the following.
-A submission can only provide one at most of these elements at a time.
+A submission can only provide a maximum of one of these elements at a time.
 ### create
 Provide evidence for a new record.
-Will error if the id part matches an existing record.
+Will error if the ID part matches an existing record.

 ### patch
 Evidence included in this will be merged with the existing evidence of a record.
-Will error if the id part doesn’t match an existing record.
+Will error if the ID part doesn’t match an existing record.

 ### overwrite
 Like patch, except all existing evidence will be overwritten.

 ### upsert or data
-Will either act as create or patch depending on if the id part matches an existing record.
+Will either act as create or patch depending on if the ID part matches an existing record.

 It is suggested that you only submit with upsert, as it stops labs from having to keep track of if a record has already been submitted.